rvnminers-A-and-N/meowcoincore/README.md

 MongoDB is used to store values behind some stats endpoints.
 Run the following commands to set it up (the ones that start with `>` are run within mongo):
 ````
 mongo
->use raven-api-livenet
+>use meowcoin-api-livenet
 >db.createUser( { user: "test", pwd: "test1234", roles: [ "readWrite" ] } )
 >exit
 ````

-(NOTE: if you change any of the values here, change them in the `insight-api/db` section of your `ravencore-node.json`)
+(NOTE: if you change any of the values here, change them in the `insight-api/db` section of your `meowcoincore-node.json`)

-Ravencoin Node Configuration
+Meowcoin Node Configuration
 ---
-Copy the [example configuration](examples/raven.conf) to `~/.ravencore/data/raven.conf`
+Copy the [example configuration](examples/meowcoin.conf) to `~/.meowcoincore/data/meowcoin.conf`

-(NOTE: If you change the rpcuser or rpcpassword in this file be sure to also change it in the `ravend` section of your `~/.ravencore/ravencore-node.json`)
+(NOTE: If you change the rpcuser or rpcpassword in this file be sure to also change it in the `meowcoind` section of your `~/.meowcoincore/meowcoincore-node.json`)

-Launch Ravencore
+Launch Meowcoincore
 ---
 ````
-ravencored
+meowcoincored
 ````
-You can then view the Ravencoin block explorer at the location: `http://localhost:3001`
+You can then view the Meowcoin block explorer at the location: `http://localhost:3001`

 Troubleshooting
 ----